Kalsubai: Trekking

-The route via Indore is relatively unexplored as not many people are aware of it.
-Unlike the regular route via Bari, which has fixed ladders, cemented steps and several people flocking during the monsoon, the route via Indore is raw with stone steps and a huge iron chain for support at the dangerous patches.
+Regular route via Bari of the base village is easy for all trekkers, which has fixed ladders, cemented steps and several people flocking during the monsoon, the route via Indore is raw with stone steps and a huge iron chain for support at the dangerous patches.

+It is recommended to wear full track pants as mosquito and other insects pose great problems.
+Be careful of honey bees.
+Having wooden stick is helpful.

 Kalsubai temple

 The truncated summit provides a modest area of flat land which holds a sacred temple of a local deity.

 A traditional prayer service is held every Tuesday and Thursday by a priest.
 During the festival of Navratri a fair comes to be organized each year with many stalls being set up near the summit to provide pooja materials to the devotees.
 On these special occasions, local villagers participate in this fair which helps to supplement their livelihood and as well as provides them an opportunity to revere the mountain.

 Ecology

 Kalsubai comes to be protected under the precincts of a sanctuary.
 It nurtures nature in the vast stretches of forests nestled along their slopes and valleys.
 Open high-altitude forests dominate the scene.
 In the post-monsoon period, the region witnesses a dramatic makeover with flowers of different colors and varieties blossoming along the landscape.
 This attracts a hoard of butterflies, bees, dragon-flies, and other insects to feed upon the precious nectar.

-During winter mornings, reptiles like lizards and snakes could be spotted sun-bathing near the ladders.
+During winter mornings, reptiles like lizards and snakes can be spotted sun-bathing near the ladders.